 Convenor: Daiji Kimura, Kyoto University

-Abstract: To clarify the unique social interactional orientations of hunter-gatherers, it is necessary to adopt a microscopic approach, such as conversation/video analysis.
-We would like to discuss research on HGs performed from this perspective to explore what their attitudes can teach us about our current way of living.
+Short abstract: To clarify the unique social interactional of hunter-gatherers, it is necessary to adopt a microscopic approach.
+I will discuss researches performed from this perspective to explore its meaning on our current way of living.

 When you click on this link, you'll be taken to EasyChair.
 Open an account > "enter as an author" > "Select a track" from the list of sessions > fill in the submission form > "Submit".
 Step-by-step details here.